Science and technology in Portugal: Research and development output

 In 2001 Portugal was ranked 28th among countries that contributed to the top 1% of the world's highly cited publications.
 Accounting for 0.25% of these publications, Portugal ranked above South Africa (0.21%) and Iran (0.04%), but below Spain (2.08%), Ireland (0.36%), and Greece (0.3%).
-Portugal was ranked 31st in the Global Innovation Index in 2020 and 2021, up from 32nd in 2019.
+Portugal was ranked 31st in the Global Innovation Index in 2025.

 European Innovation Scoreboard

 2010 report

 According to the European Innovation Scoreboard 2010, Portugal is one of the moderate innovators with a below average performance.
 Relative strengths are in open, excellent and attractive research systems, finance and support and innovators.
 Relative weaknesses are in firm investments, intellectual assets and outputs.
 Positive growth is observed for most indicators, and in particular for business R&D expenditure, PCT patent applications in societal challenges and community designs.
 A substantial decline can be observed for venture capital and non-R&D innovation expenditure over the 5-year reference period, although venture capital has almost doubled in 2009 with respect to 2008.
 Growth performance in open, excellent and attractive research systems, linkages & entrepreneurship and intellectual assets is above average.
 In the other dimensions it is below average.